 3. Don’t try to sound like a behemoth company if you’re not.

 What a lot of businesses fail to see is that the cliche taglines come from billion-dollar companies that have been around for decades.
-What I learned from Neville is that you don’t need to be clever, you need to be clear.
-Neville showed me how to create a tagline using a three-step process for creating one that sound more descriptive:
+Rather than trying to be clever, you need to be clear.
+Here’s how to create a tagline using a three-step process for creating one that sound more descriptive:

 - Dump out your entire business in a few sentences.